Position: Projects Manager

 - Projects and Field Crew scheduling and travel logistics in collaboration with Management Team, including specific instruction as to proper allocation of crew lodging, per diem, and travel costs.

-- Projects progress and expense tracking and invoicing in collaboration with Business Manager and Executive Director;
+- Projects progress and expense tracking and invoicing in collaboration with Finance and Executive Director;

 - Supporting Project Supervisors and Crew Leaders;